erxclau/rare-botanist/README.md

 This repository contains code for the bot on the [/r/RareHouseplantsBST](https://www.reddit.com/r/RareHouseplantsBST/) subreddit.

 The robot uses the Python Reddit API Wrapper ([PRAW](https://praw.readthedocs.io/en/latest/)) to interact with Reddit.
-The robot also uses GitHub Actions workflows with cron schedules to continually run scripts.
+The robot also uses GitHub Actions workflows with cron schedules to run scripts.

 ## Robot Roles

-- The robot creates a new pinned review thread every month using `create_thread.py` and `thread.yml`.
+### Create Review Thread

+The bot will create a new review thread at the start of every month.
+This review thread post will have a 'Review Thread' flair and will also be pinned and distinguished.
+The previous month's thread will be unpinned and locked.

+Relevant files: `create_thread.py`, `thread.yml`, `current_thread.json`

+### Validate Confirmed Trades

-- The robot logs and validates confirmed trades in the review thread at the end of every day using `confirm_comments.py` and `comment.yml`.
+The bot will reply to correctly formatted interactions in the review thread at the end of every day and appropriately update a log based on the interaction.
+These interactions will be locked after validation.
+If a user reaches a certain number of interactions, their flair will be updated.
+Comments that do not follow the rules will be removed.

-- The robot continually responds to flaired BST posts with author stats using `stat_reply.py` and `reply.yml`.
+Relevant files: `confirm_comments.py`, `comment.yml`, `current_thread.json`, `comment-data.json`

+### Reply to BST Posts

+The bot will continually respond to posts flaired with 'Buying', 'Selling', or 'Trading' with statistical comments based on the author.

+Relevant files: `stat_reply`, `reply.yml`, `comment-data.json`

 ## Configuration